sedouard/dokku-azure/README.md

 # Heroku Meets Azure - The Easiest Way to Deploy Your Rails App on Azure

-**Update:** To launch vanilla Dokku onto azure, follow the [Dokku official Documentation for Azure](http://progrium.viewdocs.io/dokku/getting-started/install/azure/).
 --
 [Heroku](http://heroku.com) pretty much created the gold standard of Platform as a Service (PaaS) web deployments for open source web stacks based on Ruby, Python, Node and Php.

 Microsoft Azure also offers a similar service as Heroku called [Azure Websites](http://azure.microsoft.com/en-us/services/websites/).
 This service handles automagic deployments via Git and popular source control providers like [Github](http://github.com) and [Bitbucket](http://bitbucket.com).

 Although Azure Websites has support for .NET and mostly supports PHP, Node, and Python it has no support for Ruby.
-In addition somethings like [native modules](http://azure.microsoft.com/en-us/documentation/articles/nodejs-use-node-modules-azure-apps/) are not supported on the platform.
+In addition some things like [native modules](http://azure.microsoft.com/en-us/documentation/articles/nodejs-use-node-modules-azure-apps/) are not supported on the platform.

-Also, Azure Websites under the covers is Windows-based and there is no Linux option, making some subtle Windows-specific issue appear in your deployment environment when it may not happen in your development environment.
+Also, Azure Websites under the covers is Windows-based and there is no Linux option, making some subtle Windows-specific issues appear in your deployment environment when it may not happen in your development environment.

 I did some digging and there's a great open-source framework called [Dokku](https://github.com/progrium/dokku) which is basically Heroku-in-a-box.
-That means that you can run all of your open source stacks with a simple `git push` command with the huge power of Azure behind your back.
+That means that you can run all of your open source stacks with a simple `git push` command on Azure.

-Dokku will automatically launch your Ruby, PostgreSql, Node, Python, MongoDB etc service easily with docker containers.
+Dokku will automatically launch your Ruby, PostgreSql, Node, Python, MongoDB etc services easily with docker containers.
 What does this mean?

 **YOU CAN BASICALLY RUN HEROKU ON AZURE**